jeremynoesen/AISpongeLite/README.md

     <img src="img/output.png" alt="Output" title="Output" />
 </div>

-## Disclaimer
+## Notice

+- No instructions for setting up this project will be provided, as my intent is that you add the public bot to your servers.
-This bot is not affiliated with AI Sponge Rehydrated.
-This bot also falls under fair use since it is a parody of SpongeBob SquarePants.
+- This bot is not affiliated with the official AI Sponge Rehydrated.
+- This project is considered fair use since it is a parody of SpongeBob SquarePants.